Which AI Image Tool Generates the Most Realistic Images?

 Free Tool Winner: Go with Gemini if you don’t want to pay.

-Gemini's images were consistently better than both Midjourney and Substack.
-The major downside is that it’s impossible to edit besides refining your prompt and generating a brand new image each time.
+Gemini's images were consistently strong.
+The major downside is that it’s impossible to edit Gemini images, except by refining your prompt and generating a new image each time.

 I’d love to hear about your experience with AI image generation!
 Do you have a preferred tool?
 Are there any tips and tricks you’re willing to share?
 Did you find any more flaws in the photos I presented that I missed?